This is an Insight article, written by a selected partner as part of GCR's co-published content. Read more on Insight

 It is possible, although as yet untested, that the MyCC will follow the European position and consider true agency structures as falling outside of the ambit of the chapter 1 of the Act.
 In a true agency structure, the principal bears all commercial risks and is thus able to dictate the prices at which the agent enters into a sale on its behalf.
 This would not be applicable where the ‘agent’ assumes commercial risk for the sale or collections.

 Anti-competitive non-price restraints are generally not considered significant where the market shares of the seller or buyer do not exceed 25 per cent of their relevant market.
 Examples of such restraints include the following:

-- Exclusivity or single branding, where the competitors are foreclosed from the market.
-This could include loyalty and other rebates or cumulative discounts which incentivise a buyer to buy exclusively or nearly all of its needs from a single supplier.
+- exclusivity or single branding, where the competitors are foreclosed from the market – this could include loyalty and other rebates or cumulative discounts that incentivise a buyer to buy exclusively or nearly all of its needs from a single supplier;

-- Tied sales, where a customer who purchases a product is forced to also purchase another product (the tied product).
-Such tying could restrict access to the tied product market by competitors, particularly if the first product is a ‘must have’.
+- tied sales, where a customer who purchases a product is forced to also purchase another product (the tied product) – such tying could restrict access to the tied product market by competitors, particularly if the first product is a ‘must have’; and

-- Upfront access payments, which suppliers pay to distributors to get exclusive access to distribution, for example, the best shelf-space in a retail outlet.
+- upfront access payments, which suppliers pay to distributors to get exclusive access to distribution (eg, the best shelf-space in a retail outlet).

-Where vertical restraints raise competition issues, they can nevertheless be relieved from liability where the criteria in section 5 are proven.
+Similar to anti-competitive horizontal agreements, vertical restraints which raise competition issues can nevertheless be relieved from liability where the criteria in section 5 are proven.

-Section 5 of the Act provides that an anti-competitive agreement prohibited under chapter 1 of the Act may be relieved from liability where all the following criteria are proven by the parties to the agreement:
+Section 5 of the Act provides that an anti-competitive agreement prohibited under Chapter 1 of the Act may be relieved from liability where all of the following criteria are proven by the parties to the agreement: